 Today's online ordering systems can handle unlimited orders at the same time, easily display and manage products and upgrade options, plus can operate in multiple languages.
 In addition loyalty programs, delivery tracking and more enhance the experience.

 Whatever industry you are in, technology has improvements to offer.
-But before you can implement these you need to decide on which management system(s) you will use.
+But before you can implement these you need to decide on which management system(s) you will use and implement business systems and processes in the day to day running of your business.

 By far the most flexible and often powerful is building yourself.
 This is also the most expensive, both to build and maintain.
 However with the rise of software developers and foundational platforms the barrier of entry is lower than before.
 If you have very unique requirements, or are a very large company this route may be suggested.
 But all companies should explore the alternatives before committing.